Curb Appeal on a Budget: Look Like a Million Bucks for Less than $50

 Estimated Cost:

-If your front door says more “haunted house” than “welcome home,” give it an inexpensive lift with a new paint job.
-Strip peeling paint, or at least scrape, sand and wash with a TSP solution.
-A color expert at your local hardware or paint store can help you match your current house colors with a new, bold front door color.
+The front door is another area where a simple facelift can go a long way.
+Strip peeling paint or scrape sand, and wash with a trisodium phosphate solution.
+A color expert at your local hardware or paint store can help you match your house colors with a new, bold front door color.

 Estimated Cost:

-Water your lawn and your flowerbeds, but then roll up the hose rather than leaving it strewn across your front yard.
-This.
-Is.
-The.
-Easiest.
-Project.
-On.
-The.
-List.
+Water your lawn and flowerbeds, then roll up the hose rather than leaving it strewn across your front yard.
+It’s simple but effective.

-Opt for an understated model that won’t be your front yard’s focal point.
+Opt for a hose reel that won’t be your front yard’s focal point.
 Home Depot has dozens of options.
 If you don’t want to purchase anything, just wind it up neatly and put it aside.

 Estimated Cost: